patrick95350/ai-reading-list/index.md

 * [Generative AI for library and information professionals](https://www.ifla.org/g/ai/generative-ai/) by  *International Federation of Library Associations and Institutions* (Jan-24)

 <a name="related" />

 ## Related Topics

+Additional readings on AI that will be relevant and of interest for library and information science professionals

 <a name="human-centered" />

 ### Human Centered AI

 * [What is critical for human-centered AI at work? – Toward an interdisciplinary theory](https://pubmed.ncbi.nlm.nih.gov/38028661/) by Athanasios Mazarakis, et al *Frontiers in Artificial Intelligence* (Oct-23)
 * [Cultivation of human centered artificial intelligence: culturally adaptive thinking in education (CATE) for AI](https://www.frontiersin.org/articles/10.3389/frai.2023.1198180/full) by Yana Samuel, et al *Frontiers in Artificial Intelligence* (Dec-23)

 <a name="education" />

 ### Education

 * [Integrating AI tools in teacher professional learning: a conceptual model and illustrative case](https://www.frontiersin.org/articles/10.3389/frai.2023.1255089/full) by Kairit Tammets and Tobias Ley *Frontiers in Artificial Intelligence* (Dec-23)

 <a name="work" />

 ### Work and Employment

 * [Navigating the Jagged Technological Frontier: Field Experimental Evidence of the Effects of AI on KnowledgeWorker Productivity and Quality](https://www.hbs.edu/ris/Publication%20Files/24-013_d9b45b68-9e74-42d6-a1c6-c72fb70c7282.pdf) by Fabrizio Dell'Acqua *Harvard Business Review* (Sep-23)

 <a name="trends" />

 ### Trends

 * [IRCAI Global Top 100 2022 Report](https://ircai.org/project/ircai-global-top-100-2022-report/) by *International Research Centre in Artificial Intelligence* (May-23)